frost-community/frost/snow-schema/README.md

 # snow-schema
-A schema language for REST API specifications.\
+A schema language for describing REST API specifications.\
-The snow-schema generates a yaml file of the OpenAPI spesification.
+The snow-schema generates a yaml file of the OpenAPI specification.

 ## License
 MIT